Nevertheless, SUDI (Sudden Unexpected Death in Infancy), including SIDS, is the largest cause of deaths of children under the age of 12 months.

 SIDS claims the lives of approximately 100 babies a year in Australia alone.
 That is 100 families devastated by the loss of their precious baby, with no answers as to why this might have occurred…

-In funding world leading SIDS research and education, River’s Gift aim to make a formidable contribution to the discovery of a cure for this heart-breaking loss of life.
+In funding world leading SIDS research and education, River’s Gift aim to make a formidable contribution to the discovery of further identification and treatment measures, to continue stamping out this heart-breaking loss of life.

 In 2015, Australian statistics show that 113 babies under the age of 12 months were classified as “ill-defined and unknown causes of death”.
-Since the early 1990’s when safe sleeping practices were introduced to reduce risk, the number of infants dying has fallen significantly.
+In the early 1990’s, when safe sleeping practices were introduced to reduce hazards and risks, the number of infants deaths in sleep fell dramatically.
+Sadly, the rate of incidence of infant deaths in sleep has plateaued since this time.

 - Unexplained infant deaths occurred at the rate of 0.40 deaths per 1,000 live births.
 This translates as approximately 1 unexplained death in 2,500 infants.